sendgrid/docs/content/docs/ui/account-and-settings/two-factor-authentication.md

 </call-out>

-SendGrid’s Two-Factor Authentication can be configured to accept a code sent to your mobile phone either via the [Authy App](https://www.authy.com/app/mobile/), or an SMS message.
+Twilio SendGrid’s Two-Factor Authentication can be configured to accept a code sent to your mobile phone either via the [Authy App](https://www.authy.com/app/mobile/), or an SMS message.
+Enabling 2FA does not require an Authy account, but if you have one, you will be able to use either the [Authy App](https://www.authy.com/app/mobile/) or SMS messages.

 ## 	Setting Up Two-Factor Authentication